astrorama/SourceXtractorPlusPlus/README.md

 We recommend always using an explicit version number as there is no guarantee that `conda` will install the latest version otherwise.

-## Fedora / CentOS
+## Fedora

-SourceXtractor++ is shipped directly in Fedora and CentOS.
+SourceXtractor++ is shipped directly in Fedora.
 It can be installed simply as follows:

 ```bash
 sudo dnf install sourcextractor++